hal/berg/README.md

 - [NodeJS](https://nodejs.org/en/) as a runtime environment.
   - [nvm](https://github.com/nvm-sh/nvm) is optional tool to install & manage multiple Node environments
 - [npx](https://github.com/npm/npx) CLI tool used to exeute binaries from project's `node_modules` directly (instead of providing absolute/relative path to the commannds).
 It is used in multiple build steps.
 - [Podman](https://podman.io) | [Docker](https://www.docker.com) as a container runtime used by TestContainers.
-Node that when using Podman as container runtime, please may need to export following environment variables:
+Note that when using Podman as container runtime you may need to export following environment variables:
   - `TESTCONTAINERS_RYUK_DISABLED=true`
   - `DOCKER_HOST` environment variable pointing to `podman.sock`
 - Java.
 Yes we'll need Java to write deployments/applications that will be deployed onto the running WildFly container.